 We now believe that nothing is or can be beyond our powers.
 A contemplative skeptic might advert to a few remaining details: We don’t know where we came from, why we are here, where “here” is, where we are going if anywhere, or what we ought to do.
 These are minor questions.
 We only think about them when we wake up at three a.m. and remember that we are not permanent.
 We are kidding ourselves.

-When people become accustomed to things that make no sense, they begin to seem to.
+When people become accustomed to things that make no sense, the things begin to seem to.
 Though we no longer notice it as we peck at tablet computers and listen to droning lowbrow shows about the conquest of nature, we still live in a weird and inexplicable universe, an apparently unending emptiness speckled with sparks of hydrogen fire.
 It is wicked mysterious.
 More things in heaven and earth, indeed.

 We are not as wise as we think.
 We are just smarter than anything else we know about.
 I reiterate Fred’s Principle: The smartest of a large number of hamsters is still a hamster.